splunk/splunk-sdk-csharp/README.md

 #### Set up the .splunkrc file

-To connect to Splunk, many of the SDK examples and unit tests take command- prompt arguments that specify values for the host, port, and login credentials for Splunk.
+To connect to Splunk, many of the SDK examples and unit tests take command-prompt arguments that specify values for the host, port, and login credentials for Splunk.
 For convenience during development, you can store these arguments as key-value pairs in a text file named **.splunkrc**.
 Then, when you don't specify these arguments at the command prompt, the SDK examples and unit tests